Elhuyar/wikispeech_compose/docker/README.md

    `$ docker-compose --file pronlex-import-all.yml up`

-   This make take some time.
+   This may take some time.

 3. Run wikispeech